* Deal fixes 7 percent limit for biofuels from food crops

 * New generation biofuels say they need more incentives

 By Barbara Lewis

-Initially, the European Union backed biofuels as a way to tackle climate change, but research has since shown that making fuel out of crops such as maize displaces other crops, forces the clearing of valuable habitats and can inflate food prices.
+Initially, the European Union backed biofuels as a way to tackle climate change, but research has since shown that making fuel out of crops such as maize displaces other crops, forces the clearing of valuable habitats, and can inflate food prices.

-The next generation of advanced biofuels, made from waste or algae for example, does not raise the same problems, but it does require more investment.
+The next generation of advanced biofuels, made from waste or algae for example, does not raise the same problems, but does require more investment.

-It could mean that the overall goal to get 10 percent of transport fuel from renewable sources by 2020 is missed, analysts say.
+The agreement could mean that the overall goal to get 10 percent of transport fuel from renewable sources by 2020 is missed, analysts say.
 Currently around 5 percent of EU transport fuel comes from renewable sources.

-Food-based biorefiners which have invested on the basis of the original 10 percent say a lower target threatens jobs.
+Food-based bio-refiners, which have invested on the basis of the original 10 percent, say a lower target threatens jobs.

 And those trying to develop advanced biofuels say the progress they are making is under threat.